 accompanied by an online classroom and activity guide

 And there’s evidence that more and more, we don’t see them.
-It’s probable that in the Eastern U.S., more people now live in closer proximity to wildlife in than in any other place on Earth, and at any other time in history.
+It is probable that in the Eastern U.S., more people now live in closer proximity to wildlife than in any other place on Earth.
 Yet ironically, we are more disconnected from nature than ever before.
 Unstructured playtime outdoors has all but vanished from childhood.
 The average American kid now spends over seven hours a day in front of a screen.
 Child obesity is on the rise and diagnoses of depression and hyperactivity are multiplying at alarming rates.
 Perhaps most tellingly, the average American kid can name over 300 commercial brands, but only ten native plant and animal species that live in their neighborhood.
-All this has led researchers to coin a term that would have been unimaginable even a generation ago: Nature Deficit Disorder.
+Statistics such as these have led researchers to coin a term that would have been unimaginable even a generation ago: Nature Deficit Disorder.

-Backyard Wilderness will address that deficit head-on, reconnecting our kids to nature by allowing them to experience the world through animal eyes and at nature’s pace, inspiring a new sense of wonder and commitment to understanding the world right outside their back door.
+Backyard Wilderness will address this deficit head-on, reconnecting our kids to nature by allowing them to experience the world through animal eyes and at nature’s pace, inspiring a new sense of wonder and commitment to understanding the world right outside their own back door.

 Distribution & Educational Outreach

-Backyard Wilderness will be distributed by SK Films, a leader in the Giant Screen film industry and the distributor of Flight of the Butterflies, the most watched educational Giant Screen film of the last four years which grossed over $30 million.
-Our film will be screening at science centers and museums worldwide.
+Backyard Wilderness is distributed by SK Films, a leader in the Giant Screen film industry and the distributor of Flight of the Butterflies, the most watched educational Giant Screen film of the last four years which grossed over $30 million.
+The film is currently screening at science centers and museums worldwide.

 The film is just the beginning of what we have to offer audiences, because Backyard Wilderness is far more than just a movie.
-It’s a comprehensive, multi-platform educational effort that includes a companion web-based curriculum and activity guide for classroom use that will allow teachers and students to explore the STEAM related themes of the story in greater detail.
-There will also be digital tools for interactive learning: live-action animal-cams that allow viewers to follow the comings and goings of their backyard neighbors in real time, a citizen science app, a conservation themed game for mobile devices, and an educational virtual reality experience.
+It’s a comprehensive, multi-platform educational effort that includes traveling interactive exhibits and companion curriculum that meets U.S. Next Generation Science Standards and can be used in classrooms to allow teachers and students to explore the STEAM related themes of the story in greater detail.

 Advisors on Backyard Wilderness